dnaroma/jenkins-node-python/README.md

 # jenkins-node-python
-Dockerized Jenkins CI system with Node.js and Python support.
+Dockerized Jenkins CI slave with Node.js and Python support.
 Also support Docker Engine.